e45lee/artifact-boolean-algebras/README.md

 docker run artifact-boolean-algebras tar c proofs | tar x
 ```

-In addition, the Coq documentation can be found online at (hopefully soon!):
+In addition, the Rocq documentation can be found online at (hopefully soon!) at:
 <https://e45lee.github.io/artifact-boolean-algebras/toc.html>

 ## Replication -- Flix
+Flix is invoked via the `flix` command.
+If you just want to see it run, use
+`flix check --Xsummary --Xsubeffecting se-def,se-ins,se-lam` which will type
+check the standard library with all subeffecting options and output the library
-We will use `flix` commands to replicate the tables of the paper.
+summary table of the paper.

+The meaning of the subeffecting options are explained in the paper
+- `se-def`: adds abstraction-site subeffecting to top-level functions.
+- `se-ins`: adds abstraction-site subeffecting to instance functions.
+- `se-lam`: adds abstraction-site subeffecting to lambdas and nested defs.

 Running `flix` will always say
 ```